 Don't miss exploring outside the museum in its Sculpture Garden, with more than 60 different works of art on view in a gorgeous setting.
 One that's impossible to miss is Jimmie Durham's sculpture depicting a Mercedes destroyed by an asteroid, along with dot-obsessed Japanese artist Yayoi Kusama's giant "Pumpkin" sculpture.
 The Sculpture Garden is also home to a "Wish Tree" by Yoko Ono and a sculpture by Auguste Rodin.

 The museum often offers special programs including tours, talks, lectures, films and workshops, and family events.Time your visit to take advantage of free tours: meet a Gallery Guide in the lobby for a Highlights Tour.
 The tour is offered daily at 12:30 pm and 3:30 pm. and lasts about 45 minutes to an hour.
+Also look out for events happening during your visit, from artist talks to film screenings to concerts.

 Tips for Visiting